DirectEmployers/tilt-extensions/motoserver/README.md

 ### Provide an initialization script
 An init script can be provided via path or string using the `init_script` keyword argument.
 It will be added to a ConfigMap and run during server startup by the Python script in `src/main.py`.
+Note: your init commands should be idempotent to prevent duplicate data or errors from occurring (i.e. use checks to prevent existing resources from being recreated).

 ```starlark
 motoserver_up(init_script="path/to/your/init.sh")